Boston: Newspapers and Media

 The Boston Public Library has the old Boston Herald Traveler morgue of 500,000 photographs from 1920 to 1972.

-This database contains an index of obituaries that appeared in the Boston Globe and the Boston Herald and published between 1953 and 2010.
+This database contains an index of obituaries that appeared in the Boston Globe and the Boston Herald and published between 1932 and 1941 and between 1953 and 2010.
 Please note: the database does not contain full-text obituaries, only brief citations; it does not include death notices (paid insertions), only citations to obituary articles.

 Boston-area Media and Historic Newspapers